CJDumbleton/ha-defra-pollution-forecast-card/README.md

 ## Find your local measuring station

-- Enter your post-code on [DEFRA's UK Air Pollution forecast website](https://uk-air.defra.gov.uk/forecasting/).
+- Enter your postcode on [DEFRA's UK Air Pollution forecast website](https://uk-air.defra.gov.uk/forecasting/).
 - Take note of the name of the nearest station given in the table that appears.
-(For this example, we're going to use 'Southwark')
+(For this example, we're going to use 'Southwark'.)

 ---